 What CEU Courses are Allowed in Arizona?

-In order to classify as Category A, courses must be approved by one of the following entities:
+The Arizona Board of PT classifies qualifying continuing education into three categories: A, B, and C. In order to count as Category A, courses must be approved by one of the following entities:

 - an accredited medical, PT or health care education program